Customer experience is now predicted as the biggest brand differentiator. Let thank sink in…

 In addition, 84% of companies that work to improve their customer experience report an increase in their revenue.

 It’s pretty compelling evidence that what matters most to customers, is feeling like they matter to a business.
-Consumers need to feel valued, heard, and have an experience designed for them that makes their life easier, adds value, and ultimately meets their expectations.
+Consumers need to feel valued, heard, and have a customer experience strategy designed for them that makes their life easier, adds value, and ultimately meets their expectations.

 The customer experience starts the moment your customer first hears of your brand, and spans every single interaction they have with it all the way through to the last time they deal with you.
 It’s not just who they speak to, it includes technology like your website or chat functions, it includes marketing they might see from you, how quickly their payment or refunds are processed and even how clean your business premises are.